Activities of Daily Living – also known as ADLs

 Social Security Disability Insurance (SSDI)

 Social Security disability Income is the largest of several Federal programs that provide assistance to people with disabilities.
-SSDI pays benefits to individuals and certain members of their family if the person worked long enough to qualify and paid Social Security taxes.
+SSDI pays benefits to individuals and certain members of their families if the person worked long enough to qualify and paid Social Security taxes.
 Very often, in group policies, the insurance company will benefit from an insured’s receipt of SSDI, by reducing their obligation to the insured.

 Summary Plan Description (SPD)